-If you're not Finnish, well, you probably can't, and you know what, there's no shame in that since, frankly, the country doesn't really exist.
+If you're not Finnish, well, you probably can't and, you know what, there's no shame in that since, frankly, the country doesn't really exist.
 Hell, the landmass that we believe is there doesn't exist either.

 That's how one theory goes anyway.

 "A lot of Finnish people have messaged me about it," Jack said.
-"Ironically, since this theory has come out, I've learned more about Finland and Finnish culture than I think I ever would have.
+"Ironically since this theory has come out I've learned more about Finland and Finnish culture than I think I ever would have.
 I think a lot of people have.
 One person even offered to fly me out to Finland a couple of years back to 'prove to me it exists,' but I never took him up on the offer."

 However, we must remember that this is the internet we are talking about.

 After his initial post a sub-reddit, r/finlandConspiracy, blossomed with the tagline "The Truth is Finnly Veiled."
-Most of the people discussing the theory are mainly just taking the piss out of the idea and those who duped into thinking the theory is real.
+Most of the people discussing the theory are mainly just taking the piss out of the idea and those duped into thinking the theory is real.
 But there are some true believers in there—as Jack points out, "It's honestly impossible to tell who's joking and who's serious sometimes."

 There is an internet adage named after a commenter by the name of Nathan Poe, who was arguing creationism on Christian forums (because of course he was, this is the internet).
 Poe's Law states that "it is impossible to create a parody of extreme views so obviously exaggerated that it cannot be mistaken by some readers or viewers as a sincere expression of the parodied views."

-The law seems to hold true with the Finland conspiracy as there has been a splintering of the group with a very small number of them migrating over to another subreddit, this one called r/trueFinlandConsipiracy.
+The law seems to hold true with the Finland conspiracy as there has been a splintering of the group with a very small amount of them migrating over to another subreddit, this one called r/trueFinlandConsipiracy.
 The first post in the Reddit states that the evidence uncovered is "actually quite convincing" and "this is a non-circlejerk joke sub for true believers."

 (Look, I don't know, I've never been to Finland.)